The Mummy's Hand: Production

 Following the financial success of the revival of the Frankenstein series with Son of Frankenstein and The Invisible Man series with The Invisible Man Returns, Universal Pictures decided to revive their The Mummy series with The Mummy's Hand.
 The film's budget was set at $80,000 and began filming towards the end of May 1940.

 The authors of the book Universal Horrors described the budget as "modest" and noted that cost-cutting for the film involved using stock shots taken from The Mummy, leftover sets from James Whale's film Green Hell, and musical scores almost entirely lifted from Son of Frankenstein.
 The producer for the film was Ben Pivar, who Reginald LeBorg described as the epitome artless, noncreative studio executive who was often crude and occasionally seemed illiterate.

 The Mummy's Hands production continued into mid-June, which led director Christy Cabanne and his crew to film into overtime hours.
 According to Peggy Moran, she had to be on set at 6am to do hair and makeup and filming began at 8am and would occasionally work as late as 4am the next day.

 Moran commented that "they could do that with people like me because we were under contract.
 The law requires that outside talent only work for X-number of hours, but me they could work all the time!"
 When asked about her fellow cast, she spoke positively about Dick Foran ("very nice and friendly") and Wallace Ford ("very funny always").
 On Tom Tyler who played Kharis, she never met him without his make-up on, stating that he had to be at the studio at four in the morning and he couldn't talk with his make-up on.
 Dick Foran, who played main character Steve Banning, was an established star when he made this, but his career prior to The Mummy's Hand consisted mostly of supporting roles in second tier Universal films and leading roles in "singing cowboy" movies.

-The film still went over-budget and slightly over-schedule costing an extra $4,000.
-The film was finished editing before the end of June.
+The film went over budget and slightly over schedule, costing an extra $4,000.
+Editing of the film was finished before the end of June.